AJHemmings/Novari-Independent/README.md

 ### Installation 💻

-1. Clone the repository:
+1. **Fork the repository**:

+- Click the "Fork" button at the top right of the [Novari GitHub repository](https://github.com/AJHemmings/Novari-Independent) to create your own copy.

+2. **Clone your forked repository**:

    ```bash
    git clone https://github.com/yourusername/novari.git

    ```

-2. Navigate to the project directory:
+3. **Navigate to the project directory**:
    ```bash
    cd novari
    ```
-3. Install dependencies:
+4. **Install dependencies**:
    ```bash
    npm install
    ```
-4. Start the development server:
+5. **Start the development server**:
    ```bash
    npm run dev
    ```
-5. Open your browser and navigate to http://localhost:3000 to see the app in action.
+6. Open your browser and navigate to http://localhost:3000 to see the app in action.

 ### Contributing 📰